 » read the rest of this entry »A protocol is a set of behaviors and expectations for interaction, whether explicit, such as NVC (“Non-Violent Communication”), or just the unspoken cultural norms of any social group.
 Shared protocols can dramatically increase people’s ability to collaborate and trust each other.
 But trying to get everyone to operate the same way is imperial, like trying to get everyone to speak the same language, and thus generates a ton of resistance if you try it.

-The meta-protocol is the translation process, the dance by which trust is built between and within people.
-The meta-protocol is actually relevant even if two people think they’re already following the same protocol, because inasmuch as that protocol is inadequate…
+However, the meta-protocol is still relevant even if two people think they’re already following the same protocol… insofar as that protocol is inadequate, ie:

 …the meta-protocol is what allows them to notice that and iteratively improve whatever they’re doing and patch those gaps.
 (Such patches might produce a new ongoing implicit or explicit protocol, or not.)